Miscellaneous published in:Aptitude-Treatment Interaction in Second Language Learning

 Conway, A. R. A., Kane, M. J., Bunting, M. F., Hambrick, D. Z., Wilhelm, O., & Engle, R. W.

 Daneman, M. & Carpenter, P.

 Daneman, M. & Green, I.

 Engle, R. W., Kane, M. J., & Tuholski, S. W.

-(1999) Individual differences in working memory capacity and what they tell us about controlled attention, general fluid intelligence and functions of the prefrontal cortex.
+(1999) Individual differences in WMC and what they tell us about controlled attention, general fluid intelligence, and functions of the prefrontal cortex.
 In A. Miyake & P. Shah (Eds.), Models of working memory: Mechanisms of active maintenance and executive control (pp. 102–134).
 Cambridge: Cambridge University Press.

 Harrington, M., & Sawyer, M.

 Kane, M. J., Bleckley, M. K., Conway, A. R. A., & Engle, R. W.

 Kane, M. J., Conway, A. R. A., Hambrick, D. Z., & Engle, R. W.